simonpf/gprof_nn/doc/source/installation.rst

 That is, the binary for GMI should be called ``gprof2021pp_GMI_L1C``.

-For sensors other than GMI and additional preprocessor binary must be available.
-This should be a modified version, which loads the surface type map for the sensor.
+For sensors other than GMI an additional preprocessor binary must be available.
+This should be a modified version of the GMI preprocessor, which loads the surface type map for the sensor.
 For a given sensor ``SENSOR``, the executable is expected to be named ``gprof2021pp_GMI_<SENSOR>_L1C``.